stepanogil/autonomous-hr-chatbot/README.md

-# Autonomous HR Chatbot built using ChatGPT, LangChain and Pinecone
+# Autonomous HR Chatbot built using ChatGPT, LangChain and Pinecone and Streamlit as frontend.